Certification of continuous-variable gates using average channel-fidelity witnesses: Introduction

 The paper is organized as follows: in Sec. \ref{SectionII} we introduce the notation and background.
 In Sec. \ref{SectionIII} we state our main theorems.
 The estimation protocols are detailed in Sec. \ref{SectionIV}.
-Section \ref{SectionV} contains the main technical details, including the proofs of our theorems.
 To end up with, our conclusions are left for Sec. \ref{SectionVI}.